ExtendRealityLtd/VRTK/CONTRIBUTING.md

 We are keen for developers to contribute to open source projects to keep them great!

 Whilst every effort is made to provide features that will assist a wide range of development cases, it is inevitable that we will not cater for all situations.

-Therefore, if you feel that your custom solution is very general and would assist other developers then by all means, we would love to review your contribution.
+Therefore, if you feel that your custom solution is generic and would assist other developers then we would love to review your contribution.

-There are, however, a few guidelines that we need contributors to follow, so that we can have a chance of keeping on top things.
+There are however, a few guidelines that we need contributors to follow so that we can have a chance of keeping on top things.

 ## Getting Started
-  * Make sure you have a GitHub account
+  * Make sure you have a GitHub account.
-  * Create a new issue on the GitHub repository, providing one does not already exist
+  * Create a new issue on the GitHub repository, providing one does not already exist.
-   * Clearly describe the issue including steps to reproduce when it is a bug
+   * Clearly describe the issue including steps to reproduce when it is a bug (fill out the issue template).
-   * Make sure you fill in the earliest version that you know has the issue
+   * Make sure you fill in the earliest version that you know has the issue.
-  * Fork the repository on GitHub
+  * Fork the repository on GitHub.

 ## Making Changes

-  * Create a topic branch from where you want to base your work
+  * Create a topic branch from where you want to base your work.
-   * This is usually the master branch
-   * Only target release branches if you are certain your fix must be on that branch
+   * If you're fixing a bug then target the `master` branch.
+   * If you're creating a new feature then target the next release branch.
+The current next release branch is `3.3.0-alpha`.
-   * Name branches with the type of issue you are fixing;
+   * Name your branch with the type of issue you are fixing;
-   `feat`, `chore`, `docs`
+   `feat`, `chore`, `docs`.
-   * Please avoid working directly on the master branch
+   * Please avoid working directly on your master branch.
-  * Make sure you set the `Asset Serialization` mode in `Unity->Edit->Project Settings->Editor` to `Force Text`
+  * Make sure you set the `Asset Serialization` mode in `Unity->Edit->Project Settings->Editor` to `Force Text`.
-  * Make commits of logical units
+  * Make commits of logical units.
-  * Make sure your commit messages are in the proper format
+  * Make sure your commit messages are in the proper format.

+Following the above method will ensure that all bug fixes are pushed to the `master` branch while all new features will be pushed to the relevant next release branch.
+This means that patch releases are much easier to do as the `master` branch will only contain bug fixes so will be used to fork into new patch releases.
+Then master will be rebased into the relevant next release branch so the next release also contains the updated bug fixes in the previous patch release.

 ## Coding Conventions